jbehneKSU/DiscordBot-Team1/README.md

 To install the packages, run pip install <packagename> and it should install the package.
 Do this for all the packages and you should be good to move on
 (Use pip3 for Mac/Linux)

+### Database
+The SQLITE database schema is built into the Python checkdatabase() method and is called every time the bot is started.
+Most objects are only created if the database file does not already exist, but some objects are dropped and recreated each run to add custom configurations into the database.

+Objects that are created only for a new database:
+CREATE TABLE Player (
+    discordID bigint PRIMARY KEY     	-- Unique Discord identifier for the player, will serve as PK , discordName nvarchar(64)			-- Player's Discord name , riotID nvarchar(64)				-- Player's Riot account name (Name#Tagline format) , lolRank varchar(32)				-- Player's LOL rank
+    , preferences char(5)				-- Player's encoded lane preferences (1H-5L) in order of Top, Jungle, Mid, ADC, and Support , toxicity int                      -- Player's toxicity score , tieroverride int                  -- Used by admins to override player's tier score, 0 uses calculated value )

+CREATE TABLE Games (
+    gameID INTEGER PRIMARY KEY AUTOINCREMENT	    -- Unique ID to identify the game , gameDate date						-- Date of the game
+    , gameNumber tinyint				-- Game number (1, 2, 3)
+    , gameLobby tinyint					-- Game Lobby (1, 2, 3) per 10 players
+    , gameWinner varchar(4)				-- Team that won this game (Blue/Red)
+    , isComplete bit                    -- Used to track incomplete games )

+CREATE TABLE GameDetail (
+    gameID int NOT NULL			-- Game ID joining back to the Games table , discordID bigint NOT NULL	-- Player ID joining back to the Player table , teamName varchar(32)		-- Team of the Player in this game ('Red', 'Blue', 'Participation') , gamePosition char(3)		-- Position played in this game (Top, Jng, Mid, ADC, Sup) , MVP bit					-- 0 = no MVP, 1 = MVP
+    , FOREIGN KEY (gameID) REFERENCES Games (gameID)
+    , FOREIGN KEY (discordID) REFERENCES Player (discordID) )

+CREATE TABLE RankHistory (
+    discordID bigint        -- Player ID joining back to the Player table , changedate date       -- Date the player's rank changed , oldrank varchar(64)   -- Player's old rank
+    , newrank varchar(64)   -- Player's new rank
+    )

+>[!Note]
+The player table also has a trigger that populates the RankHistory table anytime the Rank column changes for a player.

+There are also two Views only created on the first run: vw_Player - this view calculates the Player's tier score, explained in more depth below vw_Points - this view joins the Games and GameDetails table for an easy look at every player's score

+This table is automatically dropped and recreated every time the bot is started.
+This is because the Rank to Tier mappings from the .env file are loaded into this table which makes it configurable.
+The table is very simple and contains the rank and the tier score assigned.

+TierMapping (lolRank varchar(64), tier int)

+In addition to the Rank to Tier mapping, there are two more configurations in the .env file, winratio and gamesplayed.
+The values in these two variables is used to increase a player's calculated tier if they are performing well in the KSU league.
+The database view vw_TierModifier is dropped and created on each run of the bot to add these two values, which is tied to the vw_Player object to adjust the tier if the criteria is met.

+The default values are a winratio of .67 and gamesplayed 10.
+This means that if the player has a 67% or higher win rate AND they have played 10+ games in the same rank, they will receive an extra 1 adjustment to their calculated tier.

+>[!Tip]
+The RankHistory comes into play in that last statement, that table is also used to determine the length of time in a rank and whether the win rate and games played occurred within the current rank.

 ## Running the bot
 Run the bot.py via python bot.py
 (Use python3 for Mac/Linux)